TobiasPSP/Modules.ScriptBlockLoggingAnalyzer/README.md

 If you have questions or suggestions, please join our [Discussions](https://github.com/TobiasPSP/Modules.ScriptBlockLoggingAnalyzer/discussions).

-A much more preferred way is to submit issues and pull requests: if you identify areas of improvement, i.e. expanding it to *PowerShell 7* and adding eventlog filters for better performance, I'd greatly appreciate if you helped code the improvements and share the load of development.
+A much more preferred way is to submit [issues](https://github.com/TobiasPSP/Modules.ScriptBlockLoggingAnalyzer/issues/new/choose) and pull requests: if you identify areas of improvement, i.e. expanding it to *PowerShell 7* and adding eventlog filters for better performance, I'd greatly appreciate if you not just *asked* for the improvements but actually *helped code the improvements* and send the *actual code* to me via pull requests.

-By opening [issues](https://github.com/TobiasPSP/Modules.ScriptBlockLoggingAnalyzer/issues/new/choose) and sending pull requests with the *specific improvements*, I can quickly review your suggestions and add them to the module.
+This way we can share the load of development, and I could review your code suggestions and quickly integrate them to the module.
 Many thanks!